 A blog is an online website that you regularly update with new posts, for example, twice a week.
-Over time and with a strategy, written content on the internet compounds.
+When using the right strategy, written content on the internet compounds.
 That gives you a chance to have your site show up in the Google results and make money through ads and affiliate links.

 Should I start a blog?

 That’s a question only you can answer :).
-If you’re looking for a project to immerse yourself in – and make money then you should definitely go for it.
+If you’re looking for a project to immerse yourself in – and make money, then you should go for it.